touchHLE/touchHLE/README.md

 Currently language detection doesn't work on Windows.
 To change the language preference reported to the app, you can type `SET LANG=` followed by an ISO 639-1 language code, then press Enter, before running the app.
 Some common language codes are: `en` (English), `de` (Deutsch), `es` (español), `fr` (français), `it` (italiano) and `ja` (日本語).
 Bear in mind that it's the app itself that determines which languages are supported, not the emulator.

+Any data saved by the app (e.g. **saved games**) are stored in the `touchHLE_sandbox` folder.

+If the emulator crashes almost immediately while running a game **listed as supported**, please check whether you have any overlays turned on like the Steam overlay, Discord overlay, RivaTuner Statistics Server, etc. Sadly, as useful as these tools are, they work by injecting themselves into other apps or games and don't always clean up after themselves, so they can break touchHLE… it's not our fault. 😢 Currently only RivaTuner Statistics Server is known to be a problem.
+If you find another overlay that doesn't work, please tell us about it.

 # Building and contributing

 Please see the BUILDING.md and CONTRIBUTING.md files in the git repo.